cisco/cisco-network-chef-cookbook/README.md

 - `description` - Descriptive label for this interface.

+- `encapsulation_dot1q` - Enable IEEE 802.1Q encapsulation of traffic on a
+   specified subinterface.
+Valid values are integer, keyword 'default'.

 - `shutdown` - Set to `true` to administratively shut down this interface, `false` to administratively enable this interface.